 - If lone workers are monitored and properly supervised

 - If the task can be handled alone or if it requires a work companion for safety

 - If your organization has adopted a reliable lone worker safety solution

 - The mental/emotional state of the lone workers and their medical condition

 - If there will be a risk of attack, violence, aggression, or confrontation

 - How management plans to (or already has) trained its people on using the communications system/safety tool

-With all of the inherent risks present, it’s no surprise that roughly 48% of social workers in the United States experience high levels of distress as a result of their work.
+With all of the inherent risks present, it’s no surprise that roughly 45% of social workers in the United States reported that they experienced personal safety issues during their work.
 When it comes to protecting lone workers, the more information an organization has, the better equipped they’ll be to protect their people.

 It’s recommended that management conduct annual (or even quarterly) assessments in order to maintain a current record of the risks their people face.